thor-rodrigues/thor-rodrigues/README.md

 I am Thor, a developer based in Karlsruhe, Germany 📌

-I’m currently working on local LLM Assistants 🤖
+I’m mostly working on LLM Agents.